Mir Aimal Kansi

-Aimal Kansi (10 February 1964 – 14 November 2002) was a Pakistani national who was convicted of the 1993 shootings at CIA Headquarters in Langley, Virginia.
+Aimal Kansi (10 February 1964 – 14 November 2002) was a Pakistani national who was convicted of the 1993 CIA headquarters shooting in Langley, Virginia.
 In the incident, Kansi shot and killed two CIA employees and wounded three others.
 He soon fled to Kandahar, Afghanistan, which later became a Taliban stronghold, and went into hiding for four years.
 While in Pakistan, he was caught and arrested by the FBI with help from Pakistani police forces.
 After being returned to the U.S., he was convicted of capital murder and sentenced to death.
 He was executed by lethal injection in 2002.

 Background

-Kansi was an ethnic Pashtun born on 10 February 1964 in Quetta, Pakistan.
+Kasi was an ethnic Pashtun born on 10 February 1964 in Quetta, Pakistan.
 His father was Abdullah Jan Kasi (or Qazi), a Tribal Malik.

-He entered the United States in 1991 under the name Mir Aimal Kansi and brought a substantial sum of cash which he had inherited in 1989 upon the death of his father.
+He entered the United States in 1991 under the name Mir Aimal Kasi and brought a substantial sum of cash which he had inherited in 1989 upon the death of his father.
 He traveled on forged papers that he had purchased in Karachi, Pakistan.
 He had altered his name to "Kansi" and later bought a fake US green card in Miami, Florida.

 He stayed with a Kashmiri friend, Zahid Mir, in a Reston, Virginia apartment, and he worked for a courier service.
 That work would be decisive in his choice of target: "I used to pass this area almost every day and knew these two left-turning lanes [were] mostly people who work for CIA."
 According to Kansi, he first began to think of attacking CIA personnel after he bought a Chinese-made AK-47 from a Chantilly, Virginia gun store.
 The plan soon became "more important than any other thing to [him]".